-The reason we use hammered copper is that it gives the sink the look for a real antique.
+The reason we use hammered copper is that it gives the sink the look of a real antique.
 Copper already comes with a patina that shows it is natural copper and not come hybrid blend.
 By using hammered copper, we make our sinks look as authentic as possible.
 While our sinks are not made by blacksmiths in the back of a wagon, they look as if they have been around for decades.

 Is Hammered Copper Stronger than Flat Sheets?